 - When you hate getting out of bed since you know standing will bring on more pain.

-- When you tell someone the name of our disease and they think we have a mouth full of bad teeth or when they give you a look like you just told them your an alien or something.
+- When you tell someone the name of your disease and they think we have a mouth full of bad teeth or when they give you a look like you just told them you’re an alien or something.